Restoration Yoga Therapy

 Gently Renewing Body & Mind

 Restoration Yoga Therapy™ is offered as individualized therapy— in-residence for yoga therapy clients, or in the workplace if located within the Bloomington IN area.

 Clients - Yoga therapy sessions provide a gentle yet substantive means for letting go of patterns which may contribute to chronic pain, anxiety, and physical tension.
 Pain perception is directly affected by the physical or mental state we are in, particularly when drawn out over long periods of time; weeks, months, years of protective holding patterns in the body or unaddressed stress and anxiety can, quite literally, become the problem rather than the symptom.
-In-home yoga therapy sessions are led by a C-IAYT yoga therapist with a deep interest in helping individuals as a whole: If you are going through cancer treatment or are in recovery, live with a neurological condition, or have unresolved pain due to injury, surgery or amputation, working and speaking freely with someone who understands who you are, and what you have been going through, can be the first step of many towards healing.
+In-home yoga therapy sessions are led by a C-IAYT yoga therapist with a deep interest in helping individuals as a whole: If you are going through cancer treatment or are in recovery, live with a neurological condition, or have unresolved pain due to injury, surgery, scoliosis, or amputation, working and speaking freely with someone who understands who you are, and what you have been going through, can be the first step of many towards healing.

 Caregivers - Women are often the primary caregiver in families, caring for children, spouse, aging parents, or siblings.
 Caregivers tend to overlook or ignore their body's warning signals and their emotional state, putting aside their wellbeing in an effort to sustain everyone around them.
 At times, it is necessary to step back for a moment, permitting the body and mind to regain a balance and gently renew one's sense of inner Self.
 Yoga therapy's whole-person approach looks beyond the 'doing' aspect so often associated with yoga, allowing the non-doing aspects —mental and emotional stability, sensory calming, overall slowing of hyperactivity in the mind and body— to take precedence.